Major Code BS1949

 David Chelberg, director of studies/contact person

 The HTC program in advanced computing offers exceptional students the opportunity to study the many aspects of computer science in one-on-one relationships with Computer Science faculty members.
 Maximum opportunities will be afforded for the student to progress well beyond the material found in conventional courses.
 The primary purpose of the tutorial program is to serve as preparation for graduate study.
 Students will receive a degree of Bachelor of Science in Advanced Computing from the Honors Tutorial College.

 Students are required to complete eight tutorials within the Russ College of Engineering and Technology, including two devoted to the thesis for 6 credit hours each.
-In addition to the tutorials, the student must complete the Tier I English requirements, all core mathematics, science, computer science, and electrical engineering courses not covered by tutorials.
+In addition to the tutorials, the student must complete one Written Communication course (ENG 1510), one Advanced Writing course (FAW), all core mathematics, science, computer science, and electrical engineering courses not covered by tutorials.
 Internships and/or study abroad may be included within the program with special permission from the director of studies (credit will only be given once).
 Honors Tutorial students take a minimum of 15 hours per semester.

 Advising and Monitoring